kleinpanic/tui/README.md

-Here's a standard `README.md` template for your project.
-This covers essential sections that are typically found in open-source projects and should serve as a solid foundation:

 # DashboardApp

 A terminal-based dashboard application for UNIX-like systems that displays system information, weather, tasks, and stock data in an ASCII-styled interface.
 This project is compatible with various Linux distributions and macOS.